Adiabatically steered open quantum systems: Master equation and optimal phase: Master equation for adiabatic steering

 with the eigenenergies $E_g^{(2)}=E_g+\hbar w_{gg}$ and $E_e^{(2)}=E_e+\hbar w_{ee}$, respectively.
 Here, we denote the matrix elements of the adiabatic correction as $w_{sr}=-i\braket{s|\dot{r}}$, where $r,s \in \{g,e\}$.
 Thus, the super-adiabatic energy gap up to this order becomes $\omega_{01}^{(2)}=\omega_{01}+(w_{ee}-w_{gg})$.

 The matrix elements in Eqs.~(\ref{eq:rho_gg1s}) and (\ref{eq:rho_ges}) can be written using the super-adiabatic eigenstates to obtain the master equation for adiabatic steering up to the linear order in $\alpha(t)$.
-We restrict our derivation to the linear order since $\alpha(t) \sim 1/T$ and in the adiabatic limit, $T \rightarrow \infty$ making the contributions beyond the linear one negligible.
+We restrict our derivation to the linear order since in the adiabatic limit, $\alpha(t) \rightarrow 0$ making the contributions beyond the linear one negligible.
 If we assume that the system is driven adiabatically but does not necessarily remain in the ground state at all times, we cannot assume the density matrix elements $\rho_{ge}$ to become small enough to be neglected due to their order in this limit.
 Hence, we are only considering $\alpha(t)$ as a small parameter and neglect all terms with $\alpha^2$ or higher order.
-Using Eqs.~(\ref{eq:rho_gg1s}) and (\ref{eq:rho_ges}), this yields
+If we rewrite $\rho_{gg}^{(2)}$ and $\rho_{ge}^{(2)}$ using Eqs.~(\ref{eq:eig_corrected_g}) and (\ref{eq:eig_corrected_e}), the master equation becomes

 and